-The acid-test ratio is a measure of how well a company can meet its short-term financial liabilities.
+1. Acid Test Ratio :The acid test ratio is a measure of how well a company can meet its short-term financial liabilities.

+In simple terms it is a good indicator that determines whether an entity has enough short-term assets to cover its immediate liabilities without selling inventory.
+The Quick Ratio is sometimes called the "acid-test" ratio and is one of the best measures of liquidity.
 The acid-test ratio is far better indicator than the working capital ratio, primarily because the working capital ratio allows for the inclusion of inventory assets as well which may not be readily realized into liquidity.

 Formula to calculate :